Court Puts A Hold On Order That Approved Undocumented Teen's Abortion

 Federal and state officials have said that because of the young woman's immigration status, she has no inherent right to an elective abortion in the U.S.

+In court filings, Jane Doe says that government agencies "forced me to obtain counseling from a religiously affiliated crisis pregnancy center where I was forced to look at the sonogram."

+In issuing an administrative stay on Thursday, three circuit judges on the U.S. Court of Appeals in the District of Columbia said the court will use the delay to consider whether to grant the Trump administration's emergency motion for a stay.
+The judges added that the temporary stay "should not be construed in any way as a ruling on the merits of that motion."

-The temporary stay on District Judge Tanya Chutkan's order comes one day after Chutkan "ordered the government to transport the teenager, or allow her guardian to transport her, to have the procedure 'promptly and without delay,'" as NPR's Richard Gonzales reported on Wednesday.
+The stay comes one day after District Judge Tanya Chutkan "ordered the government to transport the teenager, or allow her guardian to transport her, to have the procedure 'promptly and without delay,'" as NPR's Richard Gonzales reported on Wednesday.

 Citing the judge's order, Richard added, "The fact that HHS officials had sent the young woman to abortion counseling against her will but were unwilling to comply with her desire for an abortion apparently irked Judge Chutkan."